 Helicobacter pylori is a fairly common bacteria, and it affects roughly two out of three adults worldwide.
 Despite this prevalence, most people infected with this bacteria do not develop cancer.

-Another fairly common bacteria that can increase the risk of cancer is Chlamydia trachomatis, more commonly known as chlamydia, a sexually transmitted disease.
+Another fairly common bacteria that can increase the risk of cancer is Chlamydia trachomatis, or more commonly known as chlamydia, which is a sexually transmitted disease or STD.

 According to studies conducted on cancer and chlamydia, the bacteria itself does not cause cancer directly.
 However, scientists believe that human papillomavirus or HPV combined with chlamydia can possibly cause the growth of cancer cells.